START TRACKING YOUR SPEND

 Your goal and reasoning for starting a fund are, of course, personal to you, but here are some examples of types of sinking fund goals to get you started:

 Contributing extra cash from your budget each month is a great way to build up a buffer for anything unexpected quickly.
-I am a firm believer that multiple emergency funds can help protect you from life’s many unknowns, such as household emergencies, personal emergencies and beyond.
+I firmly believe that multiple emergency funds can help protect you from life’s many unknowns, such as household emergencies, personal emergencies and beyond.

 Rather than be caught off guard by the first snowfall, plan a season or two ahead if you know you’ll need a new set of tires, especially if you live in an area with inclement weather.
 I’m looking at you, eh!